-- (a) Academic Forgiveness is normally applied to students who withdraw either voluntarily or because the University required them to withdraw. - (b) The Guiding Principle is that the integrity of the programme the student is expected to complete must be preserved. - (c) In the case of (a) above, that is Required to Withdraw (RTW) or Voluntary withdrawal, such students must remain out of the UWI system for a minimum of ONE year, unless they are changing Faculties. - (d) When students who have been granted academic forgiveness are re-admitted to UWI, the Dean of the Faculty will determine which courses, if any, may be used as transfer credits.
+- (a) Academic Forgiveness is an opportunity for failing students to recover from failure. - (b) Academic Forgiveness is normally applied to students who withdraw either voluntarily or because the University required them to withdraw. - (c) The Guiding Principle is to preserve the integrity of the programme the student is expected to complete. - (d) Both Voluntary Withdrawal and Required Withdrawal, require students to remain out of the University system for a minimum of ONE year, unless they are changing faculties. - (e) When students who have been granted Academic Forgiveness are re-admitted to UWI, the Dean of the Faculty will determine which courses, if any, may be used as transfer credits.
 The maximum number of transfer credits is 30 credits which would normally be Level 1 in accordance with Statute 47.